rsksmart/rif-marketplace-cache/README.md

 #### `newConfirmation` event

 Emitted when new confirmation was available.
-It is emitted with an object that has same structured as presented above for the `GET /confirmations` route.¨
+It is emitted with an object that has same structured as presented above for the `GET /confirmations` route. `confirmations` can be higher then `targetConfirmation`.
+Once event reaches `confirmations >= targetConfirmations` once, then it is emitted one last time and from then point on ignored.

 ```json
 {